ryepup/advent-of-code-2021/README.md

   implementation, ending with a lot of interfaces with only one implementation. in golang it seems like dropping the interface is a better approach.
 - labels on for loops are a nice way to reduce accounting, but seems like it could get iffy fast

+### Day 5

+- raw strings exist! perfect for regex
+- struct equality is nice, mostly DWIM for basic things
+- default zero values are a little magical; can write less code, but why it works is a little less clear without a "everything starts empty" mindset
+- symbol visibility for tests is still a thing, a few options:

+    1. make it public for fine-grained testing
+    1. put the tests in the package (potentially making test libs a runtime dep for library consumers)
+    1. make it public in a special [`internal` package](https://go.dev/doc/go1.4#internalpackages)